January in Tokyo, Japan at Oberlin University

 Day 4 (Tuesday):

 Day 8-9 (Saturday-Sunday):

 Day 12 (Wednesday):

 Choose Your Course

 This program is hosted at J. F. Oberlin University at the Shinjuku campus.
-Students will take one course over the 2-week session.
+Students will take ONE course per session.

 If studying Japanese language, students will take a placement test during the program orientation.

 Course Load: 1 course.
-All courses meet a minimum of 45 hours face-to-face in class time over 2 weeks (lectures, tutorials, workshops), plus additional independent study time (research, readings, assessment preparation) and are equivalent to 3 US / 4 Japanese credits.
+All courses meet a minimum of 45 hours face-to-face in class time over 2 weeks (lectures, tutorials, workshops), plus additional independent study time (research, readings, assessment preparation) and are equivalent to 4 Japanese credits.